 And for one night, he did appear to love her.
-Oh, not that he gushed--gushing was probably something he was congenitally unable to do.
+Oh, not that he gushed—gushing was probably something he was congenitally unable to do.
 But he touched her as if he wanted to get to know her.
 He buried his face in her hair, her neck, between her breasts, as if memorizing her scent.
-His body over hers was hot and strong, and he took her over and over, giving her pleasure in ways she would have bet that he would not have known how to do--or wanted to do.
+His body over hers was hot and strong, and he took her over and over, giving her pleasure in ways she would have bet he didn't know how to do—or wanted to do.
 He didn't meld with her though.
 She was surprised at that, even pulled his fingers onto her face, trying to show him it was okay.
 But he just pulled them back again.

-She expected him to be a lousy lover; he surprised her.
-He was a wonderful lover, and as the evening progressed she could feel herself being molded into something softer, something less bitter and less angry.
+She expected him to be a lousy lover but he surprised her.
+He was a wonderful lover, and as the evening progressed, she could feel herself being molded into something softer, something less bitter and less angry.
 She found herself holding onto him, cuddling against him.
 Oh, she didn't gush either.
-She'd learned not to with Roger--he'd had no patience for sweet nothings.
+She'd learned not to with Roger—he'd had no patience for sweet nothings.
 But she found herself relaxing with Spock in a way she'd never done before.

 Until she'd woken up in the morning and found him gone.
-No message, certainly no rose on the pillow, and absolutely no sign in his eyes when she'd seen him next that they had ever passed a night as lovers.
+No message, certainly no rose on the pillow, and absolutely no sign in his eyes when she'd seen him next that they'd ever passed a night as lovers.